- Township Services

 School Resource Officer

-The Springfield Township Police Department has three School Resource Officers.
-These Resource Officers are assigned to the Mt.
-Healthy Jr. and Sr. High School and the Finneytown Secondary Campus.
+The Springfield Township Police Department has two School Resource Officers.
+These Resource Officers are assigned to St. Xavier High School and the Finneytown Secondary Campus.
 The School Resource Officer ensures a safe learning environment for both the staff and students as well as creating and fostering a positive relationship between the youth of the community and the Springfield Township Police Department.